hmartelb/Pix2Pix-Timbre-Transfer/README.md

 The scope of this project has been limited to explore 3 instrument pairs, having only one pair fixed for each model.
 In other words, the model converts a specific origin into a specific target and cannot perform the timbre transfer operation properly if the origin or target instruments change.

+The any_2_any architecture would aim to be instrument-independent and achieve comparable performance in the Timbre Transfer problem.

 # Acknowledgements
 >[Table of contents](#table-of-contents)